Welcome to the WellStart Coach Training Academy!

 It’s a comprehensive course designed to give you the tools and skills and mindsets to be a super-effective wellness coach.

-The program consists of weekly recorded webinars and live practica (practice and debrief sessions, readings, audio and video content, participation in discussion forums, and supervised coaching.
+The program consists of recorded lectures and live "practica" (demos, supervised practice, and debrief sessions), minimal readings, and participation in a discussion forum.
 Expect to devote a minimum of four hours per week to the program.

-These webinars are available to watch as streaming or downloadable video, and to listen to as streaming or downloadable or podcasted audio.
+These webinars are available to watch as streaming or downloadable video, and to listen to as streaming or downloadable or podcastable audio.
+Most videos are 10 minutes or fewer, so you can chunk your study and take frequent breaks.

-You must attend at least 8 of the 12 Practice Calls to graduate from the program.
+You must attend at least 8 of the practica to earn the WellStart Coach certification.

 Group Discussion and Support Forum